Beselam-Asefa/AllOffer/README.md

   can also delete and edit thier post
 - the app is responsive and done for both mobile and desktop users

+- ### the app is done intentionally using pure html and css, no bootsrap or other framework  is used.

 ---

  ## Features  and technologies